VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Path to the files with alerting and/or recording rules.
      Supports hierarchical patterns and regexpes.
      Examples:
       -rule="/path/to/file".
-Path to a single file with alerting rules -rule="dir/*.yaml" -rule="/*.yaml" -rule="gcs://vmalert-rules/tenant_%{TENANT_ID}/prod".
+Path to a single file with alerting rules.
+      -rule="http://<some-server-addr>/path/to/rules".
+HTTP URL to a page with alerting rules.
+      -rule="dir/*.yaml" -rule="/*.yaml" -rule="gcs://vmalert-rules/tenant_%{TENANT_ID}/prod".
       -rule="dir/**/*.yaml".
 Includes to all .yaml files in "dir" folder and it's subfolders recursively.
      Rule files may contain %{ENV_VAR} placeholders, which are substituted by the corresponding env vars.